shczhen/docs/sql-statements/sql-statement-trace.md

 ---
-title: トレース| TiDBSQLステートメントリファレンス
+title: TRACE | TiDB SQL Statement Reference
-summary: TiDBデータベースでのTRACEの使用法の概要。
+summary: An overview of the usage of TRACE for the TiDB database.
 ---

 # 痕跡 {#trace}